 Parent Resources for Enrollment and School Services

-Please see the ADE Contact Information page for assistance in enrolling your student(s) at a new school or receiving transportation back to their school of origin.
+Please contact the McKinney-Vento district liaison found on the ADE Contact Information page for assistance.
+The McKinney-Vento liaison's role is to assist families and student with enrolling your student(s) at a new school or receiving transportation back to their school of origin.

 NCHE: Parent Resource Brochure This webpage from the National Center for Homeless Education provides specific resources for parents experiencing homelessness.

 ADE Exceptional Student Services ESS ensures that public education agencies in Arizona have special education programs, policies, and procedures that comply with the federal Individuals with Disabilities Education Act (IDEA) and its implementing regulations and that eligible children and youth with disabilities receive a free appropriate public education (FAPE).
 ESS provides professional learning opportunities, provides technical assistance to schools, supports the needs of families of students with disabilities, monitors schools for compliance with the regulations that implement the IDEA, and administers the IDEA Entitlement grant.